MicrosoftDocs/dynamics365smb-docs/business-central/admin-access-with-m365-license.md

 ## Next steps

 - Get an understanding of the user access flow to help plan your approach and configuration of Business Central to match the business needs.
-See [User Access Flow](admin-access-with-m365-license-flow.md).
+Learn more in [User Access Flow](admin-access-with-m365-license-flow.md).
 - Set up your environment and users for access with with Microsoft 365 licenses.
-See [Set Up Access with Microsoft 365 Licenses ](admin-access-with-m365-license-setup.md).
+Learn more in [Set Up Access with Microsoft 365 Licenses ](admin-access-with-m365-license-setup.md).
-- For troubleshooting tips, see [Business Central troubleshooting](/troubleshoot/dynamics-365/business-central/welcome-business-central).
+- For troubleshooting tips, visit [Business Central troubleshooting](/troubleshoot/dynamics-365/business-central/welcome-business-central).

 ## See also

 [Business Central and Microsoft Teams Integration](across-teams-overview.md)